henryoier/leetcode/Leetcode Log.md

 1 TLE It's easy to think of a O(n^2) solution but will TLE.
 2 Actually everytime when we shift the array, the sum can be calculated directly.

+395_LongestSubstringWithAtLeastKRepeatingCharacter 3Y
+Recursively solve this problem, use a count array to reduce count the times of a character every time.